chromaui/chromatic-docs/resource-loading.md

 # Resource Loading

-If your story uses resources (such as images or fonts), Chromatic needs to wait for those resources to fully load before taking the screenshot.
+If your story uses resources (such as images or fonts), Chromatic needs to wait for those resources to fully load before creating a snapshot.

 If the images fail to load in time, Chromatic will retry several times, finally taking a screenshot anyway (if the resources continue to fail), but display a warning telling you what's happened.